NatronGitHub/NatronGitHub.github.io/README.md

 Websites are tricky, licensing is mixed.

 - Our website _code_ is licensed under the GPL V2
-- Our website _content_ is licensed under
+- Our website _content_ is licensed under something to be determined!
 - [Inter](https://github.com/rsms/inter) is distributed under the [SIL Open Font License](https://github.com/rsms/inter/blob/master/LICENSE.txt).
 - [BoxIcons](https://github.com/atisawd/boxicons) is licensed under [CC4.0](https://creativecommons.org/licenses/by/4.0/).